DamonOehlman/talk-spatial-couch-intro/files/intro.md

-# Getting Started with GeoCouch
+# CouchDB + Spatial = Awesome

 ----

 ## Overview

 - What is CouchDB?
-- Why CouchDB is awesome.
+- Why CouchDB relevant to GIS.
-- Why CouchDB __will impact__ spatial.
+- How to use CouchDB (and GeoCouch).
-- Let's talk GeoCouch